-- Update your official Name and personal information: : https://registrar.ucr.edu/grades-records/information
+Update your official name and personal information with the Registrar.

-- If you have submitted your college graduation application(s), please do not enroll in terms subsequent to your graduation term.
+If you have submitted your college graduation application(s), please do not enroll in terms after your graduation term.
 Doing so will void your graduation application.
-Contact your Advisor(s) if you need to cancel your graduation application and extend your expected graduation term.
+Contact your Advisor(s) if you need to cancel your graduation application and extend your expected graduation term

 Apply for College Graduation

-Double majors will need to submit a College graduation application for each major.
-You may need to complete additional graduation applications for your second Colleges.
+Double/Triple majors will need to repeat the above instructions and submit a College graduation application for each major.
+You may need to complete additional graduation applications for your additional Colleges.
 Please contact your Academic Advisor if the term and/or curriculum programs are missing or incorrect.

 a.
 Holds to clear

 c.
 Pending transfer work

 d.
 Degree requirements to satisfyYour Academic Advisor(s) will be working with you to resolve the issues throughout your final quarter.Contact Your Instructor for Grade Delays (GD) and Incompletes (I)Immediately contact your instructor if you have any grade delays (GD) and incompletes (I) and copy your Academic Advisor in all communications.
 You can still submit your college graduation application, but your instructor’s grade change will need to be submitted to the Registrar’s Office by the end of the quarter.